mwhamgenomics/mwhamgenomics.github.io/posts/c.md

 a memory leak - a buildup of memory that's allocated but not used.
 Besides robbing the rest of the computer of RAM, your program can eventually run out of free memory and crash.

 Secondly, it's pretty hard to miss the hard-coded limits on the memory allocated and data read in.
-It's very easy to use `fgets` to read in a line of up to `x` characters, however what if we find a line line longer than `x`?
+In the example above we read up to a new line or 1024 characters, but what should we do if we find a line longer than that?
 Consider a file with the following content:

     a line\n
     a much longer line that is longer than 1024 characters [...]\n